N/A

 • Flexible pricing.
 Whether you’re buying or selling, the availability of long purchase cycle price deals on a secure platform creates more opportunity for cooperation.
 Some platforms, such as Amazon, even cover the full cost for the seller whilst the buyer pays in instalments.

 • Reduced need for traditional marketing channels.
-Optimising your profile – especially how you present your business and product information, is still important.
+Optimizing your profile – especially how you present your business and product information, is still important.
 Although some platforms might also include opportunities for paid advertising, the need for traditional marketing is often reduced.

 • Decrease operating cost.
 A centralized online portal makes operations easier and more efficient.
 Other than initial set-up and light ongoing maintenance (updating product or service information, prices, etc.), a major advantage of online marketplaces is their ability to streamline operations and thereby reduce their cost.